Teachers walking outside school

 In its first year, the DfE has advised that the funds can be used for tutoring.
 With our near-peer tutoring model, we're well placed to support 16-19 students who need extra help, a confidence boost and a more independent way to study.

-The National Tutoring Programme has come to an end with no more funds available for 2024/25.
-Over the last 4 years, the NTP has funded over 5 million tutoring courses, tens of thousands of these were with MyTutor!
+The National Tutoring Programme (NTP) has come to an end with no more funds available for 2024-25.
+Over the last 4 years, the NTP has funded over 5 million tutoring courses, tens of thousands of these were with MyTutor.

 We're proud to say that our tutor training, quality and performance, along with the support we give our schools and safeguarding, meet the highest DfE standards.
 And we're dedicated to continuing the mission of the NTP.